blackat/blackat-save.github.io/source/_posts/2015-03-07-how-to-test-1-find-errors-to-make-the-application-works.markdown

 ***

-### CloudService.class
+### CloudService Class

+{% img center /images/posts/cloud-service.png %}

-Once the service is created, once or more collectors are added in order to provide batch submission to one or more social networks or similar services.
-A user has to open a connection to the service through the method `openConnection()` and then start to post tweets for instance invoking `saveObject()`.
-Once done user will call method `saveObjectCompleted()` to post latest tweets and close the connection.
+Once the service is created, once or more collectors are added in order to provide batch processing to one or more social networks or other services.
+A user has to open a connection to the service through the method `openConnection()` and then start to post tweets invoking `saveObject()`.
+Once done the user calls method `saveObjectCompleted()` to post latest tweets and close the connection.

-#### CloudServiceTest.class
+#### CloudServiceTest Class
-Create the class as done for the previous example and initialize the _SUT_.
+Create the class as done for the previous example and initialize the _System Under Test (SUT)_.
+The test class is the API client exposed by the SUT.
+The `setUp()` method properly initializes the SUT in order to be ready for the test method.

 ``` java
 public class CloudServiceTest {